pyOpenSci/handbook/community/github/continuous-integration.md

 :::{note}
 In some cases you may be unsure as to why HTMLProofer or any part of our pyOpenSci CI checks are failing.
-In these cases, feel free to ping a pyOpenSci repository maintianer for help.
-We understand that Continuout Integration (CI) can be confusing to navigate even for seasoned GitHub users.
+In these cases, feel free to ping a pyOpenSci repository maintainer for help.
+We understand that Continuous Integration (CI) can be confusing to navigate, even for seasoned GitHub users.
 :::

 (pre-commit-ci)=